-P. Failure to Complete Educational Consequences
+M. Failure to Complete Educational Consequences

-All students, as members of the University community, are expected to comply with conduct educational consequences within the timeframe specified by the director of student conduct or designee, administrative hearing officer, Student Conduct Board Chair or the Appeal Chair/Officer.
-Failure to follow through on conduct educational consequences by the date specified, whether by refusal, neglect, or any other reason, may result in additional educational consequences and/or suspension from the University.
-In such situations, resident students may be required to vacate University housing within 24-hours of notification by the director of student conduct or designee, though this deadline may be extended upon application to, and at the discretion of, the director of residence life and/or the director of student conduct.
-A suspension will only be lifted when compliance with conduct educational consequences is satisfactorily achieved.
-This determination will be made by the director of student conduct or designee.
+All students, as members of the University community, are expected to comply with conduct educational consequences within the timeframe specified by the executive director of student accountability, safety, and restorative practices or designee, Resolution Coordinator, Student Conduct Board Chair or the Appeal Chair.
+Failure to follow through on conduct educational sanctions/intervention by the date specified, whether by refusal, neglect, or any other reason, may result in additional educational sanctions/interventions and/or suspension from the University.
+In such situations, residential students may be required to vacate University housing within 24-hours of notification by the executive director of student accountability, safety, and restorative practices or designee, though this deadline may be extended upon application to, and at the discretion of, the director of residence life and/or the executive director of student accountability, safety, and restorative practices.
+A suspension will only be lifted when compliance with conduct educational sanctions/interventions is satisfactorily achieved.
+This determination will be made by the executive director of student accountability or designee.